Skip to main content

 Every hook callback receives three arguments:

 • Input data: a typed object containing event details.
-Each hook type has its own input shape (for example, PreToolUseHookInput includes tool_name and tool_input, while NotificationHookInput includes message).
+Each hook type has its own input shape.
+For example, PreToolUseHookInput includes tool_name and tool_input, while NotificationHookInput includes message.
 See the full type definitions in the TypeScript and Python SDK references.

 • All hook inputs share session_id, cwd, and hook_event_name.